jknight/package-json-fzf/README.md

 Your word is: worldliness
 ```

-fzf also has an argment for executing a command against results: `--bind "enter:execute(less {})"`, but this runs the command then brings you back int fzf.
+fzf also has an argment for executing a command against results: `--bind "enter:execute(less {})"`, but this runs the command then brings you back into fzf [which isn't ideal](https://github.com/junegunn/fzf/issues/3159).